 in its natural simplicity, this is always an eye-catcher!
 A nice side effect is that the long-lasting Coral Fern dries naturally and therefore retains its shape.

 Palm foliage, also known as Palmetto, is a ray of strong and hard spear-shaped leaves on a sturdy stem that belongs to the Chamaerops family.
 This long-lasting leaf is imported from Florida and is year-round available.

 Use these large leaves in your lush floral arrangements and big designs.
 They will stand out everywhere.

-Salal, popularly called Apple Leaf or by the Latin name Gaultheria shallon, can be recognized by its egg-shaped green leaves with a serrated side.
+Salal is called after the Latin name Gaultheria shallon and can be recognized by its egg-shaped green leaves with a serrated side.
 The branches of Salal are very popular for flower arranging because of their beautiful, matte, and dark green color and firmness!

 Processing tip: check with your floral design what strengthens each other.
 Exactly that is what you can create contrasts in a bouquet: thin/thick, elongated/round, everything that is opposite.
 There are so many different varieties possible with these greens that will always work for you!